garrandall/popular-music-data/tracks/hard-times-for-lovers-judy-collins.md

 For sleeping with someone new
 Ain't it true

-(Chorus)
 These are hard times for lovers
 Everyone wants to be free
 Ain't these hard times for lovers
 Everyone singing, I gotta be me
 Without you

-Now, honey, i'm supposed to tell you
+Now, honey, I'm supposed to tell you
 I've got to live for today
 And don't you know it is my lifetime
 I've got to live it my own way